clementgerard1/prototypeIRCAM/README.md

 ###Concept

-The *player* can moving in a world where he is invited to discover sounds by following path or shape.
+The *player* can moving in a world where he is invited to discover sounds by following paths or shapes.